-What is a Stomach Ulcer?
+What Is a Stomach Ulcer?

-Stomach ulcers are easily cured, however they can become severe
+Stomach ulcers are easily cured, but they can become severe

 What Causes Stomach Ulcers?

 factor.
-The decrease in the stomach’s mucus lining that leads to an ulcer is commonly caused by:
+The decrease in the stomach’s mucus lining that leads to an ulcer is usually

 - an infection with the bacterium Helicobacter

 makes the body produce excess stomach acid

-Certain factors and behaviors put people at higher risk for
+Certain factors and behaviors can put you at higher risk for

 - frequent use of steroids (such as those for

 - hypercalcemia (overproduction of calcium)